Using A Residential Mortgage For a Buy-To-Let Property

-It’s not unheard of, in fact, it’s common practice for many landlords to have a residential mortgage for a property they’re letting out, while they’re actually meant to have a buy-to-let mortgage.
-Apparently it’s called “mortgage fraud” – one thing is for sure, it’s against the terms and conditions of any mortgage lender I’ve heard of.
+The reality is, it’s not unheard of, in fact, it’s common practice for many landlords to have a ‘residential’ mortgage when letting out they’re property, while they’re actually meant to have a buy-to-let mortgage.
+That, my friend, is called “mortgage fraud”, apparently.

 What’s the difference between a residential mortgage and a buy-to-let mortgage?

 Simply, buy-to-let mortgages are specifically for properties that landlords let to tenants.
-Standard residential mortgages are specifically for properties that home owners want as their residential home(s).
+Regular ‘residential’ mortgages are specifically for properties that are occupied by the homeowner.

 Why do landlords get a Residential mortgage for a Buy-To-Let property?